MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-conversation-control.md

  > ![Omnichannel communication panel chat interface](../../media/oceh-conversation-control-chat-interface.png "Omnichannel communication panel chat interface")
 ## Enhance agent productivity using keyboard commands

-The communication panel has options that, as an agent, you can use to perform certain actions such as see quick replies, consult, and transfer list, launch notes control, and much more.
+The communication panel has options that, as an agent, you can use to perform actions such as see quick replies, consult, and transfer, launch notes control, and much more.

 In addition, as an agent, you can use the keyboard commands in the communication panel to perform the actions that are such as see quick replies, consult, and transfer list, launch notes control, and much more.